safwanvk/todo-app/README.md

-# task-api
+# todo-app
-task-api using django rest framework
+todo-app using django rest framework and ajax